Historical Newspaper Articles

 An overview of the timber tramways that used to thread their way through Victoria’s forests, and in many cases have now become walking tracks.

-The narrator set out on an expedition from Warburton towards Walhalla, accompanied by a small party, with the aim of visiting the highly regarded, but seldom visited, Upper Yarra Falls.
-Their journey was fraught with difficulties, including an overgrown and often indiscernible track, dense scrub, and fallen timber.
+A three part series describing an expedition from Warburton towards Walhalla, with the aim of visiting the highly regarded, but seldom visited, Upper Yarra Falls.
+Navigation was difficult, with the track frequently overgrown, and a lot of fallen timber.
+The closer they got to the end, the harder it got.

 A group of five with a packhorse set out to visit the source of the Yarra River, making camp on Falls Creek just below the Upper Yarra Falls.
 After visiting the falls, they go in search of the head of the Yarra.
-Both the falls and the headwaters of the Yarra are now in a water catchment, and are closed to the general public.
+As with the falls, the headwaters of the Yarra are now in a water catchment, and are closed to the general public.

 A journey by horse, bicycle, and foot from the suburbs of Melbourne all the way to the Upper Yarra Falls.
 At this time the route to the falls was not well known, but this was about to change with the Lands Department soon to cut a better track.